-Our business model is focused on acquiring VMS businesses with the following characteristics:
+We prefer to acquire VMS businesses with the following characteristics:

 Growing businesses with a diversified customer base, high relative market share and capital constrained competitors: We evaluate a business based upon its growth potential, the degree of fragmentation in its vertical market, the number of customers or potential customers that it serves, and the absence of large well-funded competitors.
 We prefer to compete in markets contested by many smaller private VMS vendors, i.e. those which have limited access to capital.
 Owning businesses in markets with these characteristics provides us with significant competitive advantages as well as attractive acquisition opportunities.
 Generally, we avoid buying businesses that operate in markets with well capitalized, dominant competitors, unless those competitors are focused on profitability, rather than capturing market share.